 As a result of my circular tour of duty in the world of brand consulting firms, I’ve worked on naming projects in the U.S., China, Singapore, Thailand, Malaysia, and Romania, among others.
 And I’ve had a behind-the-scenes view of the naming process at well over a dozen agencies, some of which specialize in naming.
 Just about every agency—not to mention independent consultants and clients—has their own, slightly different approach to naming.
-However, at a high level, there’s a generally agreed-upon process.
-(Of course, as with any framework, the best and most experienced practitioners know how to modify it, customize it, or even scrap it entirely when appropriate for a given client and or project.)
+However, at a high level, there’s a generally agreed-upon process for brand naming.
+(Of course, as with any framework, the best and most experienced practitioners know how to modify it, customize it, or even scrap it entirely when appropriate for a given client or project.)

-The seven-step naming process
+The seven-step process for brand naming

 The naming brief is usually a short document outlining the parameters for the name to be developed.
 It could be as little as the notes from a one-hour brainstorm session or a formal document.
 The brief should help the team align on details like what the name should express, what approaches are acceptable (e.g., descriptive names) or what constructs are out of bounds (e.g., no coined words).